 ...to the place of the altar which he had made there at first.
 And there Abram called on the name of the Lord...
 Then Abram moved his tent, and went and dwelt by the terebinth trees of Mamre, which are in Hebron, and built an altar there to the Lord. - Genesis 13:4, 18

-Altars are a memorial to the place where God meets us
+Altars are a memorial of the places where God meets us

 Altars represent the occasion and place where we have had a personal encounter with God.
 We may not always be able to make a physical altar, but there can be one established in our hearts.
-When we celebrate communion, we are celebrating the grandest altar of all--the Cross of Calvary upon which the Son of God was laid forth as the sacrifice: To reconcile all humankind to God; and to make possible the infusion of our lives with meaning, the forgiveness of all sins and the promise of eternal life.
+When we celebrate communion, we are celebrating the grandest altar of all, the Cross of Calvary.
+The Son of God was the ultimate sacrifice, and His work on the Cross reconciled all humankind to God, made possible for our lives to be infused with meaning, for our sins to be forgiven and to give us the promise of eternal life.

 Altars appear throughout the Bible in many different forms.
-They are:
+Some of them are: